Healthdirect Free Australian health advice you can count on.

 Fever is one of the ways your body fights infection.

-Infections are by far the most common cause of fever in children.
-Most of these are caused by viruses, which are responsible for:
+Infections with a virus are by far the most common cause of fever in children.
+Infections can also be caused by bacteria.

 When should I take my child to see a doctor?

-You should also see or contact your doctor straight away if you are concerned, or if your child:
+You should also see your doctor straight away if you are concerned, or if your child:

 • has ongoing headaches